Location: 43.13138N 3.02356E

 Let’s first try to understand natural phenomena related to coastal hydraulics and to river hydraulics, before having a closer look at the wind climate and to related sailing routes.

 Wave incidence induces a littoral drift towards SW between Agde and Gruissan and conversely, a littoral drift towards NE is induced between Leucate and Port La Nouvelle.
-At places where both littoral drifts converge (at Plage and at Grau de la Vieille Nouvelle), the mean wave incidence must be nil.
+At places where both littoral drifts converge (at Grau de la Vieille Nouvelle), the mean wave incidence must be nil.

 The coarser fraction of river sediment (i.e. sand) settles near the river outlet where the flow velocity is reducing.
 This sediment gathers as a “bar” located at the place where river and marine currents meet and which is under influence of both, depending on their relative strength.